Karen Bardsley: 2015 FIFA Women's World Cup, Canada

 In May 2015, Bardsley was named to England's final squad for the 2015 FIFA Women's World Cup, hosted in Canada.

 Bardsley had previously played as goalkeeper in all five games and was part of the history-making team which beat Norway in the round of 16 to become the first senior England women's team to win a world cup knockout match.
 She was substituted in the 51st minute of the quarter-final match against Canada, after suffering an inflammation of her right eye; she was immediately taken off pitch with her eye visibly swollen and was substituted with Siobhan Chamberlain.
 The reasoning for the swelling was unknown, but parts of the artificial turf were suspected.

 UEFA Women's Euro 2017

 Bardsley played in England's first two Group games (against Scotland and Spain) but was rested in the final Group game against Portugal.

 She suffered a fractured fibula in England's quarter-final against France and did not take any further part in the tournament.

 2019 FIFA Women's World Cup, France

 On 8 May 2019, she was named in the squad for the 2019 FIFA Women's World Cup.
 She played in two of the matches in the group stage, against Scotland and Japan.
 She played in the round of 16 against Cameroon and in the quarter-final against Norway.

+Legacy

+Bardsley was given number 161 when the FA announced their legacy numbers scheme to honour the 50th anniversary of England’s inaugural international.